-Executive Director's Blog: A Message to All Our English Learners
+Executive Director's Spotlight: A Message to All Our English Learners

-Something important struck me during our recent end-of-year convening of program instructors and administrators on June 13.
+Something important struck me during our recent end-of-year convening of program instructors and administrators.
 It was a day of celebration, sharing, connecting, brainstorming, and problem-solving – all centered on two fundamental questions: How can we serve our learners better?
 And how can we improve?

 The passion and dedication in that room were palpable.
 What struck me was how deeply everyone cares about this work: it matters to them.
 It matters to all of us.